Whole Numbers and Integers

 Integers are like whole numbers, but they also include negative numbers ... but still no fractions allowed!

-Just to be confusing, some people say that whole numbers can also be negative, so that would make them exactly the same as integers.
-And sometimes people say that zero is NOT a whole number.
+And some people say that zero isn't a whole number.
 So there you go, not everyone agrees on a simple thing!

 My Standard